It may not occur to most users of a fitness app, for instance, that their personal data will be disclosed to the device manufacturers.

-I - It may not occur to most users of a fitness app that their personal data will be disclosed to the device manufacturers, which may sell it to third-party advertisers or share it with data aggregators.
+It may not occur to most users of a fitness app that their personal data will be disclosed to the device manufacturers, which may sell it to third-party advertisers or share it with data aggregators.
 The terms and conditions of apps are not always read, or the developer is based beyond national legal boundaries.
 The relatively short life cycle of many apps could also mean personal data may end up lost as the apps become defunct.

-A survey by the Global Privacy Enforcement Network found that, in 85% of the 1,200 apps reviewed, the owners failed to clearly explain how they were collecting, using and disclosing personal information.
-EMEI (unique serial) numbers of smartphones make identification of individuals simple, and many app users mistakenly believe their information stays private.
+by the Global Privacy Enforcement Network found that, in 85% of the 1,200 apps reviewed, the owners failed to clearly explain how they were collecting, using and disclosing personal information.
+EMEI (unique serial) numbers of smartphones make identification of individuals simple, and many app users mistakenly believe their information stays private

 See also: Wearable Tech Raises Privacy Concerns